kinow/autosubmit/docs/source/tutorial.rst

     # CHECK = False
     ## Select the interpreter that will run the job.
 Options: bash, python, r Default: bash
     # TYPE = bash
+    ## Specify the path to the interpreter.
+If empty, use system default based on job type  .
+Default: empty
+    # EXECUTABLE = /my_python_env/python3

     [LOCAL_SETUP]